How Loan Consultants Prepare Professional CMA Reports

 - Assumptions: Clearly document all assumptions used in the projections.

-Consistency: Make sure consistency in data entry and formatting across all worksheets.
+Here's the thing: Consistency: Make sure consistency in data entry and formatting across all worksheets.

 Step 3: Sales Projections